 Andrew is a Risk and Audit professional who is passionate about combating environmental change and those impacted by it.
 He studied Politics at the University of Nottingham and Political Economy at King’s College London before entering the world of work.
-Since then he has spent 5 years as a Risk Consultant at Deloitte UK and currently works for Monzo Bank as the Head of Operational Resilience.
+Since then he has spent 5 years as a Risk Consultant at Deloitte UK and currently works for Monzo Bank as the Operational Resilience Lead.